 Keep your countertops clear of unnecessary items

-You may love how your collection of olive oil and small-batch vinegars looks lined up next to the stove, or your mother’s vintage KitchenAid mixed mixer, but the more stuff you have on your kitchen countertops, the harder it is to clean, and the harder it is to clean, the less likely you are to do it thoroughly.
-Keep only the items and appliances you use all the time on the counter, and clean around, behind, and under them regularly.
-Also—don’t neglect the backsplash!
+You may love how your collection of olive oil and small-batch vinegars looks lined up next to the stove, or your mother’s vintage KitchenAid mixer, but the more stuff you have on your kitchen custom countertops, the harder it is to clean, and the harder it is to clean, the less likely you are to do it thoroughly.

 The more stuff you have lingering on your kitchen countertop, the harder it is to keep your kitchen clean.